 I for one would much rather shoot 2K or 1080p HD raw than compressed 4K.
-I prefer to shoot “thicker” images, then something that contains more breadth of pixels, but are too think to really make it feel like film.
+I prefer to shoot “thicker” images, than something that contains more breadth of pixels, but are too thin to really make it feel like film.

 I like Marco Solorio at OneRive Media.
 His piece on an early model of the 4K Blackmagic Production Camera is fun to watch:

 Compared to 8-bit DSLRs, this is fantastic.
 Remember, film isn’t about getting a sharp image.
 The dynamic range is great, but I sense that the image is thin when compared to the Blackmagic Cinema Camera, Blackmagic Pocket Cinema Camera, and especially when compared to the Digital Bolex D16 and the Ikonoskop A-Cam dII.
 I shot projects with each of these cameras, and they each have their pros and cons, but fundamental to them all is a “thicker” image, the ability to shape a postproduction feel to your film project.

 Ikonoskop example by Jon Yi:

 We can see a 16mm vintage film look coming from these shots and the skin tones are accurate.
 Yi writes: